 Sam's Beachcomber RV Resort

-Located on the Island, Sam’s Beachcomber RV Resort is home to the best RV camping Lake Havasu State Park has to offer!
+Amenities: Located on the Island, Sam’s Beachcomber RV Resort is home to the best RV camping Lake Havasu State Park has to offer!
 You’ll feel like you’re on your own island in a remote corner of the world with private swimming beaches, lake access, and boat launches and docks.

-In the resort itself, guests enjoy well-maintained sites with full-hookups.
+In the resort itself, guests enjoy well-maintained sites with full hookups.
 Sam’s Beachcomber RV Resort is also pet-friendly, and there is a pool and spa, fitness center, billiards room, and horseshoes.
 Guests can rent jet skis and ATVs onsite.

 More information: Sam’s Beachcomber RV Resort

-Best Time to Visit Lake Havasu State Park for RV Camping
+Best Time To Go Lake Havasu Camping

 As with most of Arizona, Lake Havasu is sunny and warm year-round.
 That means there’s never a bad time to go!
 However, each season offers something distinct in terms of weather and nature.
 Use this information to determine the best time to visit Lake Havasu State Park.